Maria Natasha Rajah, PhD

 - Ankudowich, E., Pasvanis, S. & Rajah, M. N. (2016) Changes in the modulation of brain activity during context encoding vs. context retrieval across the adult lifespan.
-Neuroimage.
-2016;139:103-113.
+Neuroimage, 139, 103-113.

-Age-related differences in brain activity in the subsequent memory paradigm: a meta-analysis.
-Neurosci Biobehav Rev. 2014;45:246-57.
+- Maillet, D. & Rajah, M. N. (2014).
+Age-related differences in brain activity in the subsequent memory paradigm: A meta-analysis.
+Neuroscience and Biobehavioral Reviews, 45, 246-57.

 - Rajah, M. N., Languay, R. and Grady C.L.
 (2011).
 Age-related changes in right middle frontal gyrus volumes and its impact on retrieval-related activity and retrieval accuracy.
 Journal of Neuroscience, 31(49), 17941-54.